cailleach1310/ares-marque-plugin/README.md

 These fields will be shown in the game client command **marque/list**.

 #### monthly_raise_amount
 This is the monthly marque raise for 'off-camera' assignations in percent.
 It is set to '3' but this can be adjusted.
-A value of '3' means that the marque will take 3 years and one month to complete after the debut.
+A value of '3' means that the marque will take 37 months to complete after the debut.
 A higher value will have it complete faster.
 Additional raises for assignations referenced in rp can be handled through +requests.

 #### monthly_raise_cron
 Per default, the monthly marque raise cron job runs at 1:15 am on the first of each month.
 You can disable the job by replacing the value with '{}'.